 The musicAeterna Choir was founded by Teodor Currentzis in Novosibirsk in 2004 and was the resident choir of the Perm Opera from 2011 to 2019.
 It entered a new phase of its existence in September 2019, when it became an independent, privately financed ensemble and chose St Petersburg as its base of operations.
 Its principal chorus master is Vitaly Polonsky.

-The choir has taken part in a number of new productions in Perm, including Così fan tutte (2011), Le nozze di Figaro (2012), Don Giovanni (2014), Purcell’s The Indian Queen (2013), Les Contes d’Hoffmann (2015), Prince Igor (2015), La traviata (2016) and La bohème (2017).
-It has also performed in the world premieres of works written specially for musicAeterna, including Dmitri Kourliandski’s Nosferatu (2014), Philippe Hersant’s Tristia (2015) and Alexey Syumak’s Cantos (2016).
+The choir’s wide-ranging repertoire includes works by European and Russian Baroque composers, masterpieces of Russian choral music from the 18th to the 20th centuries, operas and new commissions.
+As the resident chorus at the Perm Opera, musicAeterna took part in new productions of Così fan tutte (2011), Le nozze di Figaro (2012) and Don Giovanni (2014), Purcell’s The Indian Queen (2013), Les Contes d’Hoffmann (2015), Prince Igor (2015), La traviata (2016) and La bohème (2017) as well as a series of new works specially written for the ensemble and including Dmitri Kourliandski’s Nosferatu (2014), Philippe Hersant’s Tristia (2015) and Alexey Syumak’s Cantos (2016).

-Both in Perm and elsewhere the chorus works regularly with guest conductors, including Vincent Dumestre, Andres Mustonen, Paul Hillier, Raphaël Pichon, Andrea Marcon and Jérémie Rhorer.
+The musicAeterna Choir works regularly with guest conductors, including Vincent Dumestre, Andres Mustonen, Paul Hillier, Raphaël Pichon, Andrea Marcon and Jérémie Rhorer.